Steubenville High School

 Steubenville High School is a public high school in Steubenville, Ohio, United States.
 It is the only high school in the Steubenville City School District.

 Athletics

 The school offers baseball, basketball, football, golf, soccer, softball, swimming, tennis, track and field, and wrestling.
 Athletic teams compete as the Steubenville Big Red in the Ohio High School Athletic Association as a member of the Ohio Valley Athletic Conference.

 2012 rape and distribution of child pornography case

 The school drew international attention after two members of the football team were accused and later convicted of digitally raping, and distributing child pornography of a 16-year-old girl in 2012.
 The students were seen "joking" about raping a "dead girl" on a 12 minute video.

 The convicted teens were also charged with the rape of a 14-year-old girl, which occurred only 4 months prior.
-Four adults were indicted in the cover-up of sexual assault cases involving the schools high school athletes, one being the school coach.
+Four adults were indicted in the cover-up of sexual assault cases involving the school's high school athletes, one being the school coach.